Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's not like, do you guys want free ice cream on Fridays?

-Should we quickly go around the room, though?
+Should we quickly get around the room, though?

-We've got two, but the majority of states.
+Okay, we've got two, but the majority of states, Matt,

 No, I think our money could be better spent.